openvinotoolkit/openvino_tensorflow/docs/BUILD.md

 ## Use Pre-Built Packages

+**OpenVINO™ integration with TensorFlow** has two releases:
+- built with CXX11_ABI=0
+- built with CXX11_ABI=1

-**OpenVINO™ integration with TensorFlow** has two releases: one built with CXX11_ABI=0 and another built with CXX11_ABI=1.
-Since TensorFlow packages available in PyPi are built with CXX11_ABI=0 and OpenVINO™ release packages are built with CXX11_ABI=1, binary releases of these packages cannot be installed together and used as is.
+Since TensorFlow packages available in PyPi are built with CXX11_ABI=0 and OpenVINO™ release packages are built with CXX11_ABI=1, binary releases of these packages **cannot be installed together**.
 Based on your needs, you can choose one of the two available methods:

-- Use **OpenVINO™ integration with TensorFlow** alongside PyPi TensorFlow (CXX11_ABI=0, no OpenVINO™ installation required, disables VAD-M support)
+- **OpenVINO™ integration with TensorFlow** alongside PyPi TensorFlow (CXX11_ABI=0, no OpenVINO™ installation required, disables VAD-M support)

-- Use **OpenVINO™ integration with TensorFlow** alongside the Intel® Distribution of OpenVINO™ Toolkit (CXX11_ABI=1, needs a custom TensorFlow package, enables VAD-M support)
+- **OpenVINO™ integration with TensorFlow** alongside the Intel® Distribution of OpenVINO™ Toolkit (CXX11_ABI=1, needs a custom TensorFlow package, enables VAD-M support)

-### Use **OpenVINO™ integration with TensorFlow** alongside PyPi TensorFlow
+### Install **OpenVINO™ integration with TensorFlow** alongside PyPi TensorFlow

 This **OpenVINO™ integration with TensorFlow** package comes with pre-built libraries of OpenVINO™ version 2021.3.
 The users do not have to install OpenVINO™ separately.
 This package supports Intel<sup>®</sup> CPUs, Intel<sup>®</sup> integrated GPUs and Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs).